jlamfers/RazorMachine/README.md

 ## Install ##

-There is a package available at NuGet.
+There is a package available at <a href="https://www.nuget.org/packages/RazorMachine/" target="_blank">NuGet</a>.
 To install RazorMachine using NuGet, run the following command in the <a href="http://docs.nuget.org/docs/start-here/using-the-package-manager-console" target="_blank">Package Manager Console</a>
 ```
 PM> Install-Package RazorMachine
 ```